-Put up the presentation slide titled Small group discussion climate variability and climate change which lists the following questions:
+Put up the presentation slide titled Small group discussion: climate variability and climate change which lists the following activities:

-- In small groups please identify two changes to the climate and/ or ocean in your country or the region (depending on the audience) that have been observed or that you know about, and that indicate climate change - In small groups please identify two extreme events in the climate and/ or ocean in your country, that have been observed or that you know about, and that indicate climate variability
+- Identify two changes to the climate and/ or ocean in your country or the region (depending on the audience) that have been observed or that you know about, and that indicate climate change. - Identify two extreme events in the climate and/or ocean in your country, that have been observed or that you know about, and that indicate climate variability.